Student Affairs COVID-19 Information and Updates

 - Advising appointments with an international student advisor will be conducted via phone or Google Hangouts.
-If you already have an appointment scheduled, one of our international student advisors will be connecting with you directly with next steps.

 - You may submit status letter requests online by emailing the request form to firstname.lastname@example.org.
 Please note that our rush service will not be available at this time.

 - If you are in need of a UHIP card, please complete the google formfollowing form, external link and your card will be emailed to you.